networknuts/Ansible/README.md

-# Ansible-RH294
+# Ansible

-Playbooks for RH294 Ansible Course with Network Nuts.
+Some sample playbooks for Ansible Course

 http://networknuts.net